 The Centers would also like to thank the firms in the energy efficiency sector who took the time to complete the survey, which provided critical information about the workforce needs and requirements of employers.
-This information will be vital for Greater Sacramento Region community colleges that are developing and strengthening training and education programs.
+This information will be vital for Northern Inland Region community colleges that are developing and strengthening training and education programs.

-This project would not have been possible without the project management, data analysis and keen insight of Laura Coleman from the Center of Excellence Research Hub, hosted at the Los Rios Community College District.
+This project would not have been possible without the project management and data analysis of Laura Coleman from the Center of Excellence Research Hub, hosted at the Los Rios Community College District.